highiq/angular.next/README.md

-# &lt;angular-next&gt;Angular Next Generation Application&lt;/angular-next&gt;
+# &lt;angular-next&gt;Generation Application&lt;/angular-next&gt;

-angular.next() repository is designed as a forward thinking, next generation baseline Angular 1 application with a gulp component generator that follows the component-based pattern.
+Angular.NEXT repository is designed as a forward thinking, next generation Angular 1 baseline application with a gulp component generator that follows the component-based pattern.
 The patterns and design decisions made in this repository were made with Angular 2 in mind.

-By adhering to modularity principles and following the componentization of all features and views in the application, angular.next is prepared for an easy migration from version 1 to 2 once you or your team is ready to make that leap.
+By adhering to modularity and componentization of all features and views in the application, Angular.NEXT is prepared for an easy migration from version 1 to 2 once you or your team is ready to make that leap.

-In the meantime, angular.next is built for scale and maintainability in large, complex enterprise applications and one of the biggest advantages and benefits it provides the end user is the ability to scale horizonatally in large numbers without affecting the maintainability index of the application.
+In the meantime, Angular.NEXT is built for scale and maintainability in large, complex enterprise applications and one of the biggest advantages and benefits it provides the end user is the ability to scale horizontally in large numbers without affecting the maintainability index of the application.

 Why put off to tomorrow what can be done today?
-The future is now.
+The future is here and now with Angular.NEXT.

 ___